Virtual Teams: The Remote Staff Set-Up At The LINE Hotel

 What makes Nick’s job even harder is that the LINE is a highly acclaimed boutique hotel, and many would-be competitors would be glad to get their hands on its proprietary documents—anything from blueprints to budgets.
 The LINE team frequently works with outside vendors and from many locations, so Nick has to create a security posture that ensures protection while still enabling mobile productivity and teamwork.

-Nick’s top 5 IT tips for remote and mobile teams:
+Nick’s top 5 IT tips for remote and virtual teams:

 1. “Keep your domain name secure.
 Purchase your domain and use a reliable domain provider to host the service.
 The web hosting company can offer direction for how you will use your domain, either informational or transactional.”